jtran071/rshell/README.md

 `cd -` will change to the previous directory you were in.

-rshell is now able to take the `^C` signal.
+rshell is now able to take the `^C` signal and the `^Z` signal.
-This will kill the current foreground job, returning to rshell.
+`^C` will kill the current foreground job, returning to rshell.
+`^Z` will suspend the current foreground job, sending it to the background then returning to rshell.
+With the inclusion of `^Z`, `fg` and `bg` are also implemented.
+`fg` will bring the suspended job to the foreground.
+`bg` will send the suspended job to the background.

 ##Bugs, Limitations and Issues